SpartaSci/bible/network security/Monitoring/Security Information and Event Management.md

 >**Security information and event management (SIEM)** is the process of identifying, gathering, monitoring, analyzing, and reporting security related events.

-The **main objective** of SIEM is to extract from a large volume of security events those events that qualify as incidents.
+The **main objective** of SIEM is to extract from a large volume of [[network security/Monitoring/Security Event Logging#^4bb7f4|security events]] those events that qualify as [[network security/Monitoring/Security Event Logging#^f8ed11|incidents]].
 Then, the collected event data are analyzed, using security algorithms and statistical computations, to identify any vulnerability, threat, or risk.